Cardino1/CrossField2.0/replit.md

 ## Recent Changes

+### October 30, 2025 - Homepage Redesign & Navigation Updates
+- **Navigation Simplification**: Removed "Home" tab from navigation menu (only Collaborations and News tabs remain)
+- **Homepage Hero Update**: Changed hero heading to "The World's First Hub Of Tech and Research Collaborations."
+- **Homepage Content**: Simplified homepage to focus on mission statement with prominent "Explore" button
+  - Added detailed subtitle: "A one-stop shop for founders and scientists to stay up to date with the latest projects in both academia and the startup world.
+We curate frontier projects that are pushing the boundaries across scientific fields."
+  - Removed posts display, Recent News section, and empty state messages
+  - Single prominent "Explore" button that redirects to Collaborations page
+- **Authentication Fix**: Updated cookie settings for Replit's cross-origin iframe environment (sameSite: "none", secure: true)

 ### October 30, 2025 - Monochrome Design System
 - **Design Overhaul**: Complete redesign with minimal black and white aesthetic
   - Removed all blue/gradient colors from design system